The title says it all! When coming up with health and nutrition goals, focus on one nutrition or lifestyle concern at a time.

 Ask yourself the following questions:

-If yes, great!
-If no, consider modifying your goal until you feel it’s something you can feasibly accomplish.
-Don’t worry if your adjusted goal seems small— starting small is okay!
+While it’s great to dream big, sometimes we bite off more than we could chew.
+If that’s the case, there is no shame in reevaluating your goal and modifying it to something more feasible to accomplish.
+Don’t worry if your adjusted change seems small— starting small is okay!
 You can create a new goal once you achieve the first one.

-Picking a timeframe to reach your goal will help you stay on track!
-Make sure to choose one that is reasonable for you.
+Pick a timeframe to reach your goal that can help you stay on track!
+Make sure to choose one that is reasonable for you and your family.

-Making specific goals will make it easier for you and your family to put them into action and be successful.
-For instance, say you want to increase your physical activity.
-Here is an example of a goal that it too broad, followed by on that is more specific.
+Making specific goals can make it easier for you and your family to put them into action and be successful.
+For instance, saying that you want to increase your physical activity is too broad.
+Instead, make it more specific, such as with the example below.

 Broad Goal: I will increase the amount of time I exercise on a regular basis.

-Specific Goal: I will go for a 30-minute walk after dinner five days a week, from Monday through Friday.
+Specific Goal: I will go for a 30-minute walk with the kids after dinner five days a week, from Monday through Friday.

 Social support is another key ingredient to successfully achieving your goals.
-Think of ways to involve friends or family to help you along the way.
-If you have a friend that also wants to start walking more, set up regular exercise dates and then hold each other accountable!
+While your goal may be a solo mission, it takes teamwork to make the dream work.
+Brainstorm on how to involve friends or family to increase accountability, motivation, and support to keep on track.
+For instance, If you have a friend that also wants to start walking more, set up regular exercise dates to help each other succeed!
 Or, get the whole family involved and go on regular after-dinner walks together.
 Getting your partner or kids on board will improve their health, too!